intuition-dev/INTUITION/examples/website/10_pillars.md

 developer software, how many pages or screens per day per developer, are a few examples on the web.
 The most important part is knowing one's productivity; how many pages or screens, per day per developer are they doing?
-Ideally one compares this number before LOW-CODE and after low-code pillars, as well as to their operating costs.
+Ideally one compares this number before low-code and after low-code pillars, as well as to their operating costs.

 (And if you have to use PHP to be productive, than do it)